gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 sort -k4,4n intersect_CHH.txt > sorted_intersect_CHH.txt
 ```

-We will obtain something like this
+We will obtain something like this:
 ![alt text](image-24.png)

-## Calculating Average Methylation per Percentile
+# 6. Calculating Average Methylation per Percentile

 We need now to calculate the average methylation per percentile.
 This can be done in different ways, for example with `awk` or using directly `bedtools`.